Are standing desks a fad? Alternatively, are there real health benefits of standing desks?

 It found that the sit-stand desk users experienced a significant reduction of 31.8% in their lower back pain and a 22% reduction in overall tiredness.

 4. Standing more reduces the risk of obesity

-James A Levin an endocrinologist at the Mayo Clinic recruited a group of workers who engaged in some routine exercise while following a particular diet.
-Despite the standardized diet and exercise, some participants gained weight, and some didn’t.
+James A Levin an endocrinologist at the Mayo Clinic recruited a group of workers who engaged in a specific exercise routine and diet.

 5. Standing may reduce your risk of cancer